taurus-org/taurus/doc/source/devel/guide_coding.rst

 All standalone documentation should be written in plain text (``.rst``) files using reStructuredText_ for markup and formatting.
-All such documentation should be placed in directory :file:`docs/source` of the taurus source tree.
-The documentation in this location will serve as the main source for taurus documentation and all existing documentation should be converted to this format.
+All such documentation should be placed in directory :file:`docs/source` of the sardana source tree.
+The documentation in this location will serve as the main source for sardana documentation and all existing documentation should be converted to this format.

 Coding conventions